The Problem of Dynamic Programming on a Quantum Computer: Classical Complexity Lower Bound

-\section{Classical complexity lower bound}
+\begin{cor} A bounded-error quantum algorithm solving \cref{prob:quantum-dp-strong} for time-ordered finite-horizon DP problems with time horizon $T= \Theta(\plog(|S|))$ is optimal in $|S|$, and dependence on a $\poly(\sqrt{|A|})$ factor is inevitable. \end{cor}

-We now investigate the computational complexity of solving DPs classically and prove a query complexity separation between the lower bound on the classical query complexity of bounded-error randomized algorithms and the upper bounds on the quantum query complexity proven in \cref{sec:q-lbd}.
+\section{Classical Complexity Lower Bound}

-Once again, we borrow techniques from adversarial methods \cite{aaronson2006lower,ambainis2002quantum,chen2017lower}, but this time apply them to classical randomized algorithms.
-As in \cref{sec:q-lbd}, we define families of DP instances $\mathcal M_1$ and $\mathcal M_2$ sharing the same state and action spaces.
-We then show that, if a randomized algorithm solves DPs with high probability, there should be a deterministic algorithm $\mu$ that also succeeds in distinguishing a large fraction of the instances in the two families.
+We now investigate the computational complexity of solving DP problems classically in an analogous but classical oracle setting.
+Once again, we borrow techniques from adversary methods \cite{aaronson2006lower,ambainis2002quantum,chen2017lower}, but this time apply them to bounded-error classical randomized algorithms.
+As in \cref{sec:q-lbd}, we define families of DP instances $\mathcal M_1$ and $\mathcal M_2$ that share the same state and action spaces.
+We then show that, if a randomized algorithm solves DP problems with high probability, there should be a deterministic algorithm $\mu$ that also succeeds in distinguishing a large fraction of the instances in the two families.